 The quality of the reconstructed sequences was quantified in two ways: Identification performance and reconstruction accuracy.
 Identification performance was assessed as the ability to correctly identify the actual song over other similar song-like sequences.
 For each reconstructed sequence, we applied an algorithm based on first-order Markov chains to randomly generate 1000 simulated song-like sequences that reflected the frequency content and note-to-note probabilities of the Rainbow and Wish sequences.
 Then we determined how well correlated (Pearson’s r) the reconstructed sequence was with the actual presented sequence, as well as each of the simulated sequences.
 Identification performance was then determined as the number of times in which the actual sequence was correctly selected for, on the basis of a higher correlation with the reconstructed sequence, over any of the simulated song-like sequences.

-For the purpose of this study, we selected the Markov chain approach as we were primarily concerned with generating simulated sequences with the basic statistical properties of the actual songs used in our experiments.
-However, other more advanced methods for generating simulated sequences, including probabilistic models of melodic intervals, would likely be better for generating more continuous and melodic sequences (Temperley, 2008, 2014).
+For the purpose of this study, we selected the Markov chain approach because we were primarily concerned with generating simulated sequences with the basic statistical properties of the actual songs used in our experiments.
+However, other more advanced methods for generating simulated sequences, including probabilistic models of melodic intervals, would likely be better for generating more continuous and melodic sequences (Temperley, 2008; 2014).

 Reconstruction accuracy was assessed as the ability to recreate each note in the actual sequence.
 This was calculated as the residual difference in cents (1200 cents per octave) between each note in the reconstructed and actual sequences.
 To determine if any systematic over or underestimation was present in the reconstructed sequences, we performed a two-tailed t-test on the means of the residual errors.
 Any mean that was significantly different from zero reflected an overall bias in reconstruction accuracy.